 "In a group consisting of Sithis, Travok, Anastrianna and Kairon, the human fighter named Bob II sticks out.
-Especially when he's identical to Bob I, who was killed by kobolds."In some fantasy settings, people will have names that you would expect to see in real life.
+Especially when he's identical to Bob I, who was killed by kobolds."In some fantasy settings, people have names that you would expect to see in real life.
 In others, names are made up to sound exotic.
 And then you have the mixed approach: people named Zelor and Lithnara alongside people named James and Catherine.
+That's Aerith and Bob.
 Don't expect the characters to acknowledge the distinction.
 Note that this doesn't count if the author is making a distinction e.g. as a Translation Convention for different cultures (cf. The Lord of the Rings, where the hobbits' and the nearby Men's Westron-language names are "translated" as more real-world ones, but no others are), or in a cosmopolitan setting where characters might be reasonably expected to have diverse cultural backgrounds without this necessarily being explicitly stated.
-This can also happen within an Overly Long Name, where a Muggle-type name is liable to appear amid a long series of archaic names.
+In stories set in The Future, new names can be assumed to have been invented or become popular over the years, while older names would still exist alongside them.
+Can also happen within an Overly Long Name, where a Muggle-type name is liable to appear amid a long series of archaic names.
 Most often, the "normal" name is "Terry", "Scott", "Dave", "Steve", or "Lyle", because those names are somehow inherently funny.
-In stories set in The Future, new names can be assumed to have been invented or become popular over the years, but older names would still exist as well.
-The Trope Namer is a combination of Final Fantasy VII, which has the eponymous "Aerith" alongside names like "Vincent" and "Barret", plus a play on Alice and Bob.
+Sometimes happens accidentally in a cast full of Aeriths if an author finds a name from another language that sounds exotic to them, since it will inevitably sound like a Bob to viewers from the culture it comes from.
+The Trope Namer is a combination of Final Fantasy VII, which has the eponymous "Aerith" alongside names like "Vincent" and "Barret", and a play on Alice and Bob.
 Not to be confused (or transliterated) with Alice and Bob.
 When it's played for laughs, it's an Odd Name Out.
 See also Special Person, Normal Name.
 Compare Melting-Pot Nomenclature, Sesquipedalian Smith and My Friends... and Zoidberg.
-Naturally, this is Truth in Television so Real Life examples have their own page.
+One of the names may be a Real Joke Name— for extra laughs, it might be "Bob."
+Naturally, this is Truth in Television, so Real Life examples have their own page.
 Proceed at your own risk.

 — 4th Edition Dungeon Master's Guide, Dungeons & Dragons